 KARL B. MURR, Germany (Chairman of EMA and the Chairman of the Judging Committee).
 Since 2009 head of the State Textile and Industry Museum Augsburg; 2005-2009 Researcher of the State Textile and Industry Museum Augsburg.
 PhD with the thesis “The Middle Ages in Modern Public memory of Emperor Ludwig of Bavaria in the Kingdom of Bavaria.”
 1999 Visiting Fellow at the Minda de Gunzburg Center for European Studies at Harvard University (Cambridge / Mass, USA).
 Studied modern history, Bavarian History, Medieval History and Philosophy at LMU.
 Since 2013 Chairman of the Judging Committee of the European Museum Academy.

-HENRIK ZIPSANE, Sweden, (Director): CEO of the Jamtli Foundation since 2001, and senior researcher at The Nordic Centre of Heritage Learning & Creativity since 2005.
+HENRIK ZIPSANE, Sweden, (Director): Dr. Henrik Zipsane has been CEO of the Jamtli Foundation (a museum and heritage organization in central Sweden 2001-2019, and senior researcher at The Nordic Centre of Heritage Learning & Creativity since 2005 — an R&D organization for learning through heritage engagement, and the director of the European Museum Academy since January 2019.
 Guest professor in heritage learning and regional development at Linköping University since 2010 and associate of Pascal Observatory since 2007 as well as associate of European Expert Network on Culture and was appointed expert on culture and adult education 2011 by the European Commission.
 The president of the Association of European Open Air Museums since 2017.
 Expert and jury member in the European Museum Academy since 2014 and from 2017 by the Swedish Council of Higher Education appointed expert for assessment of EU applications in the Erasmus Plus programme.
 Holds a master’s degree in history from University of Copenhagen 1985 and a PhD degree in education and history from The Danish University of Education 1996.

 MASSIMO NEGRI, Italy (Scientific Director): Scientific Director of the Executive Master in European Museology at the IULM University of Milan, teaches Museography also at the Post Graduate Master Course in Industrial Heritage as well as in the Erasmus Mundus Course on Industrial Heritage within the Course of History, Faculty of Letters and Philosophy, of the State University of Padua.
 Member of the Scientific Committee of the Museum of the Duomo of Milan.
 Former Director of the European Museum Forum (1999-2009) and member of the Jury of the European Museum of the Year Award from 1983 to 2009.
 In 1993 he was awarded by the King of Spain the Cross of Officer of the Orden de Isabel la Catòlica.